Bad books are in the school libraries – and we found them

 Harper said the free training will be provided to residents who understand the need to restore the school libraries and will be held in local churches.

-The first session will be Monday at 6:30 p.m.
+The first session was Monday.
 Anyone interested in attending one of the sessions can contact Harper at [email protected] or 904-240-9855.

 “A lot of work is needed to restore bedrock values to our community that help children to grow up to have healthy, fulfilling, and constructive lives.”
 Harper said.
 Removing inappropriate books from school libraries is one way, he said.

-Using existing lists to identify books in Jacksonville school libraries can save parents a lot of time and effort.
-The school system’s computer system is so poor that parents can only search by school, rather than all libraries.
+Despite the problems, using existing lists to identify books in Jacksonville school libraries can save parents time and effort.
+The school system’s library catalog is constructed so that parents can only search by school, rather than all libraries.

-That is why Eye made a public records request.
+That is why Eye made a public records request for the entire catalog.
 But we were shocked to be billed almost $30 for the information.
-Administrators claimed it took too long to produce the list.
+Administrators claimed it took more than 30 minutes to produce the list.

 Several years ago, Eye sought information about teachers charged with sex crimes and we were charged more than $100 for the information.
 That was the first time I ever paid a public agency for public information, and it caused acid reflux.

-However, today it is a source of considerable revenue for local government.
+However, today selling records is a source of considerable revenue for local government.
 City Hall, the sheriff’s office, school board and other parts of the government collect thousands of dollars each year from people who want information about their government that they are entitled to under Florida’s government-in-the-sunshine laws.
+Lawyers, insurance companies and the media are among the customers.

 Lloyd Brown